mmesh/docs/docs/platform/administration/workflows/adm-projects.md

 /// tab | webUI
     select: true

 Go to the Workflows section on the [mmesh.io](https://mmesh.io/app/workflows) and select the `bin` next to the `project` that you want to remove.
-A confirmation is requested.
+Confirmation is requested.

 Example: